Microsoft/azure-docs.cs-cz/articles/data-factory/tutorial-deploy-ssis-packages-azure-powershell.md

 # For supported regions, see https://azure.microsoft.com/global-infrastructure/services/?products=data-factory&regions=all
 $DataFactoryLocation = "EastUS"

-### Azure-SSIS integration runtime info - This is a Data Factory compute resource for running SSIS packages
+### Azure-SSIS Integration Runtime info; this is a Data Factory compute resource for running SSIS packages
 $AzureSSISName = "[your Azure-SSIS IR name]"
 $AzureSSISDescription = "[your Azure-SSIS IR description]"
 # For supported regions, see https://azure.microsoft.com/global-infrastructure/services/?products=data-factory&regions=all